888-391-4324

 You could also hire a financial advisor to deal with the impact of inheriting property with a reverse mortgage.
 They can offer insights into whether you should sell, refinance, or retain the property.

-Such properties also come with tax complications, so consider hiring a tax professional to discuss liabilities or benefits.
+These properties also come with tax complications, so consider hiring a tax professional to discuss liabilities or benefits.
 Take this opportunity to learn more about estate, inheritance, and capital gains taxes.

 2. Understand Your Rights and Obligations